Many of today’s kids are routinely glued to their iPads

 Claims are unlimited, too, up to an iPad’s purchase value.
 Better still, Upsie also promises to replace your kid’s iPad at no extra charge on the first claim, if it’s not economical to repair.
 Furthermore, Upsie’s deductible is just $25 – approximately half of the AppleCare+ coverage at $49.

-It’s also around 50 percent less than the fees applied by SquareTrade, Best Buy, Verizon, and others as part of their own extended warranty plans.
-Prices start from as little as $2.59 per month based on a three-year warranty with accident protection for Apple’s latest iPad mini.
+It’s also around 50% less than the fees applied by SquareTrade, Best Buy, Verizon, and others as part of their own extended warranty plans.
+A three-year warranty with accident protection for Apple’s $499 iPad mini costs just $106.99.
 Find out more at Upsie.com.

 Learn More About iPad Insurance: